sr00t3d/wpchangeprefix/README.md

 - **Data Patching**: Runs SQL updates to fix prefix references inside `usermeta` (keys like `wp_capabilities`) and options (keys `like wp_user_roles`).
 - **Finalize**: Updates the PHP variable in the config file.

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always make sure to test in a development environment first.
+Always make sure to test first in a development environment.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete, step-by-step guide on how to import generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete, step-by-step guide, check out my full article:

 👉 [**Create modal popups in WHMCS**](https://perciocastelo.com.br/blog/change-wordpress-database-prefix.html)